aadm/nvAppnt/README.md

 - `hidePrefix` - hides numerical filename prefixes (e.g., `202608051608_`) for cleaner display
 - `hideMetadata` - hides Size and Updated columns for compact view on small screens
 - `searchMode` - `filename` or `content`, toggled via the search box button
-- `contentCache` - map of blob sha to decoded file content, used for content search indexing
+- `contentCache` - map of blob sha to decoded file content, used for content search indexing (in-memory only, cleared on logout)

 ## File Structure

 ```
-notes-viewer/
+nvAppnt/
   index.html      # Main app (all HTML/CSS/JS in one file)
   manifest.json   # PWA manifest
   sw.js           # Service worker for offline caching
   icons/          # App icons (192x192 and 512x512 PNG)
   README.md       # This file
 ```